jina-ai/discoart/FEATURES.md

 DiscoArt is synced with the upstream update of original DD notebook.
 The list below summarizes the major differences between DiscoArt and DD5.6:

+## Refactor & bug fixes
+- Completely refactored the notebook implementation and aim for *best-in-class* quality.
+(I'm serious about this.)
+- Fixes multiple bugs e.g. weighted prompts, cut scheduling in original DD5.6, which improves the generation quality.
+- No dependency of IPython when not using in notebook/colab.
+- Robust persistent storage for the generated images.
+- Simpler interface and Pythonic API.

 ## K-shot sampling in one run

 Here is a question: to generate 3 images with the same prompts & settings, would you rather do `n_batches=3` and `batch_size=1`, or `n_batches=1` and `batch_size=3`?